aws-samples/aws-elemental-mediatailor-tools/Workshops/InsertingAdMarkers/README.md

 			}
 			return action
 	```
+1. Make sure to replace the **channel** value with your own MediaLive channel ID.
+Save the Lambda.
 1. Let's test this Lambda by clicking on the **Test** button.
 1. Give the test a name like `SimpleTest` and hit the **Save** button.
 1. Select the test you just created and saved and click the **Test** button.